 So two files can be seen as identical in text mode, even their sizes are different.

 However, files with different encodings will always be seen as different.
-E.g. if you saved an ANSI text file as a UNICODE text file and compare them with ExCompare, they are different.
+E.g., if you saved an ANSI text file as a UNICODE text file and compare them with ExCompare, they are different.

 Specific path levels can be considered insignificant for a folder or file archive.

 For example, if you have a folder "X:\NewFolder\MyData", and it's the only sub-item of its parent folder NewFolder - there is no other file/folder in NewFolder except MyData.
-Then NewFolder is an insignificant path level, because MyData can be safely moved out of NewFolder to be X:\MyData, makes the NewFolder become an empty folder.
+Then NewFolder is an insignificant path level, because MyData can be safely moved out of NewFolder to be X:\MyData, makes the NewFolder an empty folder.

 This happens to file archives more often.
 When you create an archive from a folder, the archive commonly will use that folder name as first level for all paths.
-Take "X:\NewFolder\MyData" as an example: if you create a zip file from MyData with 7-Zip, all your files actually are under the one and only folder MyData.
+Take "X:\NewFolder\MyData" as an example: if you create a zip file from MyData with 7-Zip, all your files are actually under the one and only folder MyData.

-It can be a problem when you do comparison between, for example, the above zip archive and its original MyData folder.
+It can be a problem when you do a comparison between, for example, the above zip archive and its original MyData folder.
 In the archive, every path is MyData\***.
 But in the original folder, every path is \***.
 They will be seen as different because the first level of paths doesn't match.

-With auto adjust path option enabled, insignificant path levels are automatically skipped by ExCompare, thus it can ignore those redundancies and focus on "real" data.
+With the auto adjust path option enabled, insignificant path levels are automatically skipped by ExCompare, thus it can ignore those redundancies and focus on "real" data.

-Rules to decide if a path level is insignificant: (a) it is a folder, (b) it's not empty, (c) it has only one sub-item.
+Rules to decide if a path level is insignificant: (a) it is a folder; (b) it's not empty; (c) it has only one sub-item.

-, then in addition to returning an exit code (0 = no difference, non-zero = different or failed), it will also output comparison result to the command line prompt or PowerShell window.
+, then in addition to returning an exit code (0 = no difference, non-zero = different or failed), it will also output the comparison result to the command prompt or PowerShell window.
 The result is in format like:0 - Succeeded

 1/3/1 Differences

-Where the first line is result code, and second line is the found differences in format of [first only]/[total diffs]/[second only].
+Where the first line is result code, and the second line is the found differences in format of [first only]/[total diffs]/[second only].
 If there is no difference, it can be:

 0 - Succeeded